Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Morko’s organ?
 Interesting.
 It’s involved in developmental signaling of course..."

 "Yes yes.
 It’s the locus of your species’ rather alarming ability to adapt to cubhood stressors.
 As it turns out, it’s also critical to your *proper* immune system.
 There’s another complication.
-We, uh...oh dear.
+We, uh... oh dear.
 This is unpleasant, and we only just discovered it…"

 "I am used to bad news at this point.
 Say it, I think I can guess it anyway."

-"The entire developmental pathway that unlocks *all* of this, not just what we’re targeting...is triggered by a single protein, coded on a single inactivated gene."
+"The entire developmental pathway that unlocks *all* of this, not just what we’re targeting... is triggered by a single protein, coded on a single inactivated gene."

 "...A fucking *lock and key."*